ming436534/modelizr/readme.md

 You can additionally specify any of `json-schema-faker`'s schema definitions.

 If you would like to exclude `json-schema-faker` from your production build, you can export `MODELIZR_CHEAP_MOCK` as `true` and pass your bundle through an uglify step.
-This is recommended as the `faker.js` library within `json-schema-faker` is very large and should only be included during development
+This is recommended as the `faker.js` library used is very large and should only be included during development.
+The resulting mocked entities will just contain ids

 ### `model.define(definitions)`